deltafy/handbook/README.md

 At the end of the day, we look at every idea as a set of hypotheses that must be tested.
 Thus, it is not highly necesary to come up with a very comprehensive business plan.

 It is important that an idea should not stay untested for too long.
 If testing is not possible, uncertainties must be gradually cleared over time.

+Clearing such uncertainties would require different means or strategies, but the most common approach is to combine thought experiments with existing literature/knowledge.

 ### Product Development